AutoResearcher/autoresearcher.github.io/README.md

-# AutoResearcher Website
+# Physical Intelligence (π) Website

-This is the repository for the AutoResearcher website, a fictional organization focused on developing AI systems for autonomous scientific research.
+This is the repository for the Physical Intelligence website, an organization focused on developing general-purpose AI systems for robotic control and physical interaction.

 ## Project Structure